 The Office of Institutional Research publishes the Student Body diversity each semester, in the OIR fact sheet.
-Additionally, each fall, a diversity report is created for the Diversity Committee at the University.
+Additionally, each fall, a diversity report is given to the Diversity Policy Committee.
 These are available upon request from the Office of Institutional Research

 Accountability for Programs that Prepare Teachers